 - Cremation container: a container used to hold the deceased during transfer, storage, and cremation (depending on preferences, anything from a cardboard box, the most eco-friendly option, to an elaborate casket)

-- Urns: a temporary container is most often provided with the remains, although it is important to note a temporary container is not actually temporary.
-Be wary of urn pricing, as markups can range from 300-500%.
-Eirene has an online store with a selection of over 300 high-quality, affordable Canadian-made products
+- Urns: a temporary container is often provided with the remains, although it is important to note that a temporary container is not temporary.
+Be wary of urn pricing, as markups range from 300-500%.
+Eirene has an online store with over 300 high-quality, affordable, Canadian-made products.

 - Proof of death certificates: death certificates may be required to close accounts and settle the estate.
 Some funeral homes charge per death certificate, while others provide several copies and charge for extras.
-For an additional fee, certified death certificates can be acquired through the government
+Certified death certificates can be acquired through the government for an additional fee.

 - Pacemaker removal: poses a safety risk during cremation, therefore must be removed

 - Disbursements [these costs are mandatory and paid on behalf of your provider]